DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ❄️**Containerization**: AKA OS virtualization, is based on the concept of eliminating the duplication of OS elements in a virtual machine; instead each app is placed into a container that includes only the actual resources needed to support the enclosed app, and the common or shared OS elements are then part of the hypervisor
         - Containerization is able to provide 10 to 100 x more application density per physical server compared to traditional virtualization
         - Containerization or OS virtualization is based on the concept of eliminating the duplication of OS elements in a virtual machine.
+        - Crafted to host a single application, including only the OS resources needed, and sharing a common binaries and libraries
         - Some containerization solutions allow for multiple concurrent applications withing a single container, whereas others are limited to one per container.
-Many containerization solutions allow for customization of how much interaction applications in separate containers is allowed.
+        - Many containerization solutions allow for customization of how much interaction applications in separate containers is allowed.
         - the use of Docker is best described as a containerization technology
         - Vendors often have security benchmarks and hardening guidelines to follow to enhance container security
         - Securing containers: